ufo2mstar/provendor/README.md

-<<<<<<< HEAD
+# ProVendor
-# README
+e-commerce project for food services

-This README would normally document whatever steps are necessary to get the application up and running.
+Here is some info to quickly get this app up and running.

-Things you may want to cover:
+Will update laters:

-* Ruby version
+* Ruby version - 2.2.4

 * System dependencies